 With eight lakes and Pine Creek available, canoeing and kayaking are also options.
 Early spring is a great time to raft Pine Creek, and guided services and equipment are available through Pine Creek Outfitters and Canyon Cruises.
 Kayak and canoe rentals are also available for the lakes if you would prefer to enjoy the waterways during the summer or fall.
 You can pick up your boats or have them delivered to your waterway of choice.

-On another day, how about a guided horseback ride with Tioga Trail Rides.
+On another day, how about a guided horseback ride.
 Take a one-hour or two-hour ride on gentle horses while you enjoy some beautiful scenery.
 Reservations are required, but walk-ins are welcome if a ride is already going out.

 Your evening can be spent with Canyon Country Cabs going to a stargazing event at Cherry Springs State Park.
 Let them do the driving as they pick you up and return you to your lodging facility for an evening of organized star or moon gazing at the darkest spot east of the Mississippi.

-Your next day can start with 18 holes of golf at Tyoga Country Club, given a four-star rating by Golf Digest.
-This course offers challenge, beauty, and an opportunity to enjoy the views.
-And if you’d like to enjoy more views from the air, do some aerial sightseeing with a plane tour by Canyon Aero.
+Your next day can start with 18 holes of golf at one of our many Country Clubs, including Corey Creek Golf Club, River Valley Country Club, and Tyoga Country Club.
+These courses offer challenge, beauty, and an opportunity to enjoy the views.
+And if you’d like to enjoy more views from the air, do some aerial sightseeing with a plane tour at Wellsboro-Johnston Airport.